univention/common-helm/README.md

 render manifest.
 Using the same prefix as the `common` chart out of the bitnami repository.
 This approach did lead into a difficult to understand setup.

-## Status - EXPERIMENTAL
+## Status - BETA

-Consider this as experimental and please do not (yet) depend on `nubus-common` outside of the Nubus charts until we did gain more confidence about the approach.
+We did gain some confidence about the usage of `nubus-common` and use it across our charts within the team.

 ## Contact